revaturelabs/interviewquestions/Java.md

 <blockquote>

-An interface defined the set of methods that a class must implement.
-It is a blueprint for a class.
-They are used to achieve abstraction in the application.
-Also by using interface we can achieve multiple inheritance in java.
+An interface defines the set of methods that a class must implement.
+It serves as a blueprint for a class.
+Interfaces are utilized to achieve abstraction in the application as they only contain the method signature, not the method definition.
+Additionally, interfaces allow multiple inheritance in Java.
+By using an interface, we can define the method separately from the signature, resulting in independent methods and classes that achieve Loose Coupling.
+Overall, interfaces are essential for abstraction, multiple inheritance, and loose coupling in Java applications.

 </blockquote>